-The value of the DSUs is linked to the Corporation's share price.
-Under the terms of the Director DSU Plan, the DSUs were awarded for Board service in 2020 and were credited to each director's account in installments on the last day of March, June, September, and December 2020.
+- Under the terms of the DSU Plan, directors may elect to receive any cash compensation (additional board retainer, retainer for Chair of the Board, retainer for Lead Director, retainer for Audit Committee Chair, retainer for other committee chairs and meeting fees) in the form of DSUs rather than cash.
+Judi Hess elected to receive such fees in the form of DSUs in 2021. - This column includes the DSU compensation and any cash compensation elected to be received in the form of DSUs under the terms of the DSU Plan.
+The value of the DSUs is linked to the Corporation's Share price.
+Under the terms of the DSU Plan, the DSUs were awarded on November 30, 2020 for Board service in 2021, and were credited to each director's account in installments on the last day of March, June, September, and December 2021.
 The value identified in the table above includes dividend equivalents that were added to each director's DSU account.
-The number of DSUs granted for 2020 service is disclosed under the heading Annual Cash and Equity-Based Retainers and Meeting Fees on page 16.
-A portion of James B. Howe and Laura Schwinn's compensation was paid in cash and is not included in the table above (\$91,000 and \$72,000 respectively)
+The number of DSUs granted for 2021 service is disclosed under the heading Annual Cash and Equity-Based Retainers and Meeting Fees on page 16.
+Furthermore, the value identified in the table above includes DSUs credited to director accounts who elected to receive 2021 retainer and/or meeting fees in DSUs. - Marcel Kessler elected not to receive the additional board retainer of \$45,000 or the retainer for Chair of the Board of \$80,000 in 2021.

-Outstanding Share-Based Awards and Option-Based Awards
+Outstanding Share-Based Awards

-The following table summarizes the outstanding DSUs held by non-management directors as at December 31, 2020.
+The following table summarizes the outstanding DSUs held by non-management directors as at December 31, 2021.